 There’s no doubt about it.
 When you think of someone with the delicate lightness of touch, the cultural sensitivity, the ability to seamless adapt and gently cajole people into subtly seeing things from your point of view, the first person you think of is Boris Johnson.

-Because, why else would Theresa May appoint him as Foreign Minister of her new look government?
+Because, why else would Theresa May have appointed him as Foreign Minister?

 Tackling the Germans' domination of Europe

 A gentle, nuanced approach, with patience and timing given the utmost priority.

 Maintaining the Special Relationship

 On Barack Obama’s stance opposing Brexit: “[It is] incoherent.
 It is inconsistent, and yes it is downright hypocritical.”

 On Barack Obama removing a bust of Churchill (one of many that went) from the White House: “A symbol of the part-Kenyan President’s ancestral dislike of the British empire - of which Churchill had been such a fervent defender.”